 Traditional Square Dance of Ocracoke Island, North Carolina

-Detailed description of big set dances on Ocracoke Island, and an attempt in 1996 to re-create a dance tradition that had dies out.
-From the opening page:
+Detailed description of big set dances on Ocracoke Island, and an attempt in 1996 to re-create a dance tradition that had died out.
+Note: when you scroll through the PDF, you’ll see the cover page, then a blank second page, and then the text of the article.

 "The Ocracoke Island square dance is actually a big circle dance, much like big circle dances performed in the Appalachian Mountains of the eastern United States.
 However, islanders traditionally referred to their dance as a square dance (to distinguish it from a “round" or ballroom dance).